-Help with Handwriting (Learning Without Tears)
+Handwriting Without Tears (Learning Without Tears)

 This group uses the Learning Without Tears curriculum which draws from years of innovation and research to provide developmentally appropriate, multi-sensory tools and strategies.
 The program follows research that demonstrates children learn more effectively by actively doing, with materials that address all styles of learning.

 For more information about any of our groups, please call 248.926.0909 ext.
 225.